ibm-cloud-docs/vpc/vsi-vpc-manage-encryption.md

 * Deleting a root key purges usage of the key for all resources in the VPC.
 * Events are logged in the Activity Tracker.

-Block storage volumes and custom images with a deleted root key appear in the list of resources with an _unusable_ status.
+Block storage volumes,snapshots, and custom images with a deleted root key appear in the list of resources with an _unusable_ status.
 The API reason code is *encryption_key_deleted*.

 The following conditions result:

 * All instances with an unusable boot volume will not restart.
 * You can't attach unusable data volumes to an instance.
+* You can't restore a volume from a snapshot.
 * You can't provision new instances from unusable images.
 * Billing continues for unusable resources until you delete them.